 Roughly one-sixth of U.K. carbon emissions come from domestic dwellings.
 Many are poorly insulated.
 Nordic cultures traditionally build stone house with turf roofs, keeping the building warm in winter and cool in summer.
 This will be done in the U.K. using grass types that grow quickly and thickly, without weighing down the roof.
 As many roof tiles are red or brown a lighter colour of grass would provide a bonus of increasing the sunlight reflected.

-It may be necessary to build de-salination plant with aqueducts to bring the resulting fresh water inland.
+It may be necessary to build de-salination plants with aqueducts to bring the resulting fresh water inland.

 Methane has a much higher impact on global warming than carbon, and thawing tundra will lead to the release of significant levels of methane.
 Methane capture and sequestration methods will be investigated.